NeurodataWithoutBorders/nwb-schema/docs/storage/source/storage_hdf5.rst

     dtype                         Data type of the HDF5 dataset (see `dtype mappings`_ table) shape                         Shape of the HDF5 dataset if the shape is fixed, otherwise shape defines the maxshape dims                          Not mapped
-    attributes                    HDF5 attributes on the HDF5 group linkable                      Not mapped; Stored in schema only quantity                      Not mapped; Number of appearances of the dataset. neurodata_type                Attribute ``neurodata_type``
+    attributes                    HDF5 attributes on the HDF5 dataset linkable                      Not mapped; Stored in schema only quantity                      Not mapped; Number of appearances of the dataset. neurodata_type                Attribute ``neurodata_type``